 Creating a Brand Look and Feel

 Once you’ve decided on the website’s structure, you can start adding your own personal design twist to it.
 Your brand identity is essential because it will visually represent who you are and what you do.
+If you find yourself uncertain about making the best design choices, consider taking a moment to create a website with a professional to ensure that your online presence authentically represents your brand’s ethos.
 Think carefully about your brand personality.
 Personality types can include:

 - Serious and professional